 “It’s all about strengthening MLC and repositioning it for the future,” Lloyd says.

-Godfrey Pembroke (GPL) – who Lloyd calls “an iconic Australian dealer group” – will continue as a separate licensee operator in an effort to ringfence the brand and its wealthy client base.
+Godfrey Pembroke (GPL) – which Lloyd calls “an iconic Australian dealer group” – will continue as a separate licensee operator in an effort to ringfence the brand and its wealthy client base.

 “We want to recognise and honour the Godfrey Pembroke current client proposition and segment and protect it,” Lloyd reveals, adding that MLC wants to give the brand “more focus”.